mssalemi/Final/README.md

 ### Next Updates:
+- need some sort of way to update state when i update the database

 League Compoents
 - Leagues ✅ with links Needs Love
 - League ✅ with link Needs Love
 - Create League ❌
-- Add Team to League ❌
+- Add Team to League ✅
-- Add Game To League (Need Game First) ⚠️
+- Add Game To League (Need Game First)

 ## Completed so Far